sddevelopment-be/penguin-pragmatic-patterns/content/concepts/return-on-investment.md

 The basic formula to calculate ROI is: `Value Gained / Cost of activity`.

 In business, evaluating the "Value" and "Cost" of activities and projects is a common challenge.
-Simplifying this, we often use the metric "money earned / money invested" to measure the desirability of an endeavor.
+Simplifying this, we often use the metric "money earned / money invested" to measure the desirability of an endeavour.
 While this approach is undoubtedly useful, it doesn't capture all the gains, some of which are intangible.
 There are those that attempt to assign monetary value to everything, but this can be ethically challenging.

 Consider this: __How can you put a price on a human life or quantify the positive impact on someone's self-esteem and daily life?__ These questions